abhi1628/Quiz/README.md

-# Quiz System - Baderia Global Institute
+# Quiz System - Baderia Global Institute of Engineering and Management

 A comprehensive online quiz system for the Department of Computer Science and Engineering at Baderia Global Institute of Engineering and Management, Jabalpur.